 Come Back, Barbara

 “Mom, Dad, I don’t want your rules and morals.
 I don’t want to act like a Christian anymore!
 And I’m not going to,” Barbara declared at age 18.

 That reality, however, forced him to confront his own sin, seek forgiveness, admit his inability to change his wayward daughter, and begin loving Barbara on God’s terms.

-Here “Jack” Miller and Barbara Miller Juliani chronicle their journey from grief and conflict to joyful reconciliation.
+C. John “Jack” Miller and Barbara Miller Juliani chronicle their journey from grief and conflict to joyful reconciliation.
 Come Back, Barbara is thus an irresistible portrayal of God’s grace to the Millers and us all.
 With newly added study questions, this book offers invaluable lessons about facing our own struggles with humility, courage, and hope.